bluesillybeard/Pinc/readme.md

 ## Next steps for this library - not nessesarily in order
 - X11
-    - literally just copying GLFW's usage of X11
+- Release to the public
 - Create the graphics API
     - Refer to [include/readme.md](./include/readme.md)
 - OpenGL 2.1
-- Release to the public
 - Refactor to start supporting alternate backends
 - Win32 backend
     - Making sure to avoid functions added after Windows 95 because reasons
 - Cocoa backend
 - any final touches to the API
     - At this point, Pinc is (hopefully) fully usable on all major desktop platforms
+- Clean up X11 backend (it's got a lot of work to be done)
+- Clean up Win32 backend and test on a Win95 VM
+- Clean up Cocoa backend and test on a real mac
+- prepare for first major release

 ## Todo
 - Test zero-dependency compilation